huaerxiela/BlackBox/README_EN.md

 ![xx](assets/banner.png)
-# Virtual Engine · BlackBoxPro
+# Virtual Engine · BlackBox
 > The only people who have anything to fear from free software are those whose products are worth even less.
 >
 > <p align="right">——David Emery</p>